 The western slopes of the Wind River Range can be accessed at ten trailheads throughout the hundred-mile long range and are most popular during July and August.
 The different trails within these areas range from short, easy day hikes to extended backpacking trips.
 Major trailheads into the Wind River Mountains are located at Green River Lakes, New Fork Lakes, Willow Creek Guard Station, Spring Creek Park, Elkhart Park, Boulder Lake, Scab Creek, and Big Sandy.
 Lower-use trailheads are accessed at Burnt Lake, Meadow Lake, Half Moon Lake, Union Pass, Sweetwater Gap and Little Sandy.
 All roads to the trailheads (except to Elkhart Park) are unpaved.
-Several local companies provide shuttle transportation to some trailheads by prior arrangement.
-Guided hiking expeditions, horseback trips, and llama rentals (for those who prefer not to pack their own gear) are available through local outfitters and guides.

 The Continental Divide National Scenic Trail (CDNST) traverses many miles along the Bridger-Teton National Forest within the range, winding from South Pass to Union Pass as part of the trail system that extends from Canada to Mexico.
 This remote trail, which includes the renowned Cirque of the Towers, offers some of the most spectacular scenery and challenging hiking within the Wind River Mountains and Bridger Wilderness.
 It is highly recommended to check out these great books and maps to plan your hiking adventure.